LogtalkDotOrg/logtalk.org/_pages/learning.md

 W2 = 14.88304.
 ```

-The debugger supports a several handy options.
+The debugger supports several handy options.
 Type `h` or `?` at its prompt for inline help.
 Consult the user manual section on [debugging](https://logtalk.org/manuals/userman/debugging.html) for further information.

 To terminate the debugging session, you can turn off the debugger and recompile the files in normal (or optimized mode):